Funded by the GI Cancer Institute

 Awarded annually, the Innovation Grant aims to enhance the AGITG research program through investment in projects based on scientific merit, feasibility and alignment with AGITG research priorities, to improve outcomes for people with gastro-intestinal cancer.

-Innovation Grants are made possible through generous contributions from:
+Innovation Grants are made possible through generous contributions from Community Fundraising and the GI Cancer Institute’s Gutsy Challenge program.

-In the last six years, our community fundraisers and members have raised more than $1.4 million dollars to fund the FORECAST-1, OXTOX, RENO and MONARCC clinical trials, and two substudies.
+Since 2015, our community fundraisers and members have raised more than $1.7 million to fund eight trials and three substudies.

 “Supporting novel approaches in their initial stages is so important in this financially constrained time.
 By having this initial funding we can develop our concept with sufficient data to become competitive for external definitive funding.” – Professor David Goldstein, 2020 Innovation Grant recipient